sebinside/PremiereRemote/readme.md

 2. After finishing with the development and testing of your new function, copy & paste the code inside the `index.tsx`-file.
 Alternatively, you can use multiple files to organize your code, as demonstrated [here](https://github.com/sebinside/PremiereRemote/tree/custom/host/src).
 3. After making changes in any `.tsx` files, repeat the process of running `npm run build` from inside the `PremiereRemote\host` folder.
 4. Then, reopen the **PremiereRemote** extension via `Window` -> `Extensions` and test it again, e.g., by using a browser, as shown above.
 5. Optional: This extension enables debugging by default.
-Using chrome web debugger, you can simply connect to `http://localhost:8004` (by default) and see the javascript console output in real time.
+Using chrome web debugger, you can simply connect to `http://localhost:8708` (by default) and see the javascript console output in real time (see the `.debug` file).

 Custom functionality inside the `host` folder is written in TypeScript and is based on [Types-for-Adobe](https://github.com/pravdomil/Types-for-Adobe).